-ediprolog lets you interact with SWI-Prolog in all
+ediprolog lets you interact with Prolog in all

 Emacs buffers.
 You can consult Prolog programs and evaluate